schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dexterity

-A realizing orderly raises a encampment at a path.
+A realizing orderly raises an encampment at a path.

 ## Architecture